“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 This was not a feature.
 It was a fundamental architectural rework of the entire compiler.

 I was also deeply frustrated.
 The parameter passing rework had been relentless, and the complexity had simply kept growing.
-The codebase had grown enormously across 2025.
 The volume of source code — the compiler itself, the standard library, the VS Code extension, the tutorials, the documentation that all needed to stay consistent — had grown to a size that no longer fit comfortably in one person’s head.

-I remember sitting at my desk in December 2025 with tears in my eyes.
+I remember sitting at my desk one night with tears in my eyes.
 Not from sadness, exactly.
-From the particular frustration of being on the edge of losing control of something you have poured yourself into for two years.
+From the particular frustration of being on the edge of losing control of something you have poured yourself into for years.

 The multi-file rework had broken things I had thought were solid.
 Regressions appeared in code that had passed tests for months.
-Error messages pointed in wrong directions.
 The compiler, which had felt like mine — which I could navigate in my sleep — had become a stranger again.

 I was at the corner of stopping.
 Not giving up on the vision.
 But stopping, and accepting that Mica would never become what I had hoped.